VladimirIvanovImperial/PySOAR/README.md

 * Splitting the current into bins and doing a Poisson fit on that data to help the user visually decide on what threshold should be used for this data.
 * Finding peaks function based on the threshold chosen.
 * Ability to extract features from the events using both CUSUM and ADEPT methods.
-* Histogram plots of peak curretn and dwell time data.
+* Histogram plots of peak current and dwell time data.

 # Installation